jasonblog/note/ds_algo/src/leetcode_v2/database/CombineTwoTables/README.md

 AddressId is the primary key column for this table.

-Write a SQL query for a report that provides the following information for each person in the Person table, regardless if(无论如何） there is an address for each of those people:
+Write a SQL query for a report that provides the following information for each person in the Person table, regardless if(無論如何） there is an address for each of those people:

 ```
 FirstName, LastName, City, State